chubillkelvin/core-native-boilerplate/README.md

 To work with android, you will need to have [Android Studio](https://developer.android.com/studio) and the relevant java & android sdks.

-Then, simply do `git clone https://github.com/RageBill/core-native-boilerplate.git <YOIR_PROJECT_NAME>`.
+Then, simply do `git clone https://github.com/RageBill/core-native-boilerplate.git <YOUR_PROJECT_NAME>`.

 # Usage